scottmillers/Terraform/aws/tiers/catalyst8000v/docs/TechnicalDesign.md

 ![High Level Design](images/design-high.svg)

-The diagram above shows the high level design for the proof of concept.
+The diagram above shows the high level design .
 The Cisco Edge 8000V SD-WAN is composed of two components:
-- Cisco 8000V Service Controller
+- Cisco 8000V Controller
-- Cisco 8000V Service Node
+- Cisco 8000V Node

 ## Instance Types

 We will use 3 EC2 instances.
 They are:
-- The Cisco 8000V Service Controller
+- The Cisco 8000V Controller
     - This instance will be created from the Cisco Catalyst 8000V for SD-WAN & Routing BYOL AMI(Ver 17.13.01a ) in the AWS Marketplace
-- The Cisco Service Node
+- The Cisco Node
     - This instance will be created from the Cisco Catalyst 8000V for SD-WAN & Routing BYOL AMI(Ver 17.13.01a ) in the AWS Marketplace
 - TIERS Web Server
     - This instance is to simulate the TIERS main web server.
 It will use the latest Amazon Linux image with a simple web server installed.